Emmanuel-Innocent/challenges-Emmanuel-Innocent/level3_design/README.md

 request_queue_tb = random.randint(0,15)       #a 4-bit number is generated for the four request lines
 dut.request_queue.value = request_queue_tb    #assign the number to the request line of the DUT
 ```

+## Is the Verification Complete?
+The test was meant to only verify the functional behaviour of the simple round robin arbiter.
+No verification was done for timing analysis, etc.